emalitsa said: Your nails are absolutely stunning! such great swatches, so lovely! xx

 Hope that helps!

-living-in-a-world-of-mystery asked: hi there!
+living-in-a-world-of-mystery said: hi there!
 I was wondering if you use anything to strengthen your nails or increase the growth of them? if so, what would you recommend?

 Currently, I’m using Butter London’s Horse Power Nail Fertilizer, and it’s worked wonders for me!
 It’s supposed to help your nails grow faster, but I find it has strengthened my nails as well.
 Not a single chipped nail in two months now!